Survey on the amount of covered deposits held on 31 March 2026

 Compliance Impact

 Urgency: Medium – This matters as a specific enforcement example in CSSF's ongoing verification of periodic information publication, signaling heightened scrutiny rather than a systemic shift.
-While the €10,000 fine is modest, it demonstrates fines for even isolated breaches (scaled per Article 26a)
+While the €10,000 fine is modest, it demonstrates fines for even isolated breaches (scaled per Article 26a), potentially escalating for repeats; firms should prioritize reporting calendars to avoid reputational harm and publication of sanctions under Article 26b(1).

 All Firms